MoonWalker440/Music-Megathread/README.md

 [Soundloader](https://www.soundloaders.com/)🌐

 ### Transfer Your Music Library

 [TuneMyMusic](http://tunemymusic.com/)🌐 - Transfer your music library from any music service to any other you want!
-Supports Spotify, TIDAL, Apple Music, YouTube, Amazon Music, Deezer and many more
+Supports Spotify, TIDAL, Apple Music, YouTube, Amazon Music, Deezer and many more !!

+### Telegram Bots 🤖

+@monoearthmusicbot
+@yotBot
+@BeatSpotBot
+@auddbot
+@JioDLBot
+@FindMusicPleaseBot
+@DeezerMusicBot
+@MadnessBeatBot
+@SaavnDLBot
+@RadioBot